bskari/park-stamper/README.md

 ---------------

 Install virtualenv from pip if you don't have it.
-Don't use your operating system packages; I've found them flaky.
+Don't use your operating system packages; I've found them to be flaky.
     sudo pip install virtualenvwrapper

 Make a virtual environment for parks.
+Also, I'm using Python 3, dammit.
+I'm tired of Unicode errors.
-    mkvirtualenv parks
+    mkvirtualenv parks --python=/usr/bin/python3

-I'm using MySQL for my production database (I know, sorry... it's what I knew when I started this project) and the installation of Python's MySQL bindings will complain if you do not have a MySQL client installed, because it wants to read a configuration file.
-So, you have to install it, even if you're not going to use locally.
-Yay MySQL.
+You'll need to install the lib XML headers in order to install PyQuery.
+PyQuery is like BeautifulSoup, but I like it more.
+It's very similar to jQuery.
-    sudo apt-get install libmysqlclient-dev
+    sudo apt-get install libxml2-dev libxslt-dev

 And set everything up.
     git submodule init